 Let them cool on the baking sheets for about 10 minutes before serving.

 Depending on the the space size between the dollops of cookie batter, you may not use all of it between the two baking sheets.
-Simply repeat once you remove the cookies form the baking sheets — you can reuse the parchment paper.
+Simply repeat once you remove the cookies from the baking sheets — you can reuse the parchment paper.